coleenquadros/configuration/README.md

 - `provider`: one of: `aws`.
 - `provisioner`: The entity to provision resources in.
 The referenced item should be according to the `provider`:
     - `aws`: The AWS account you want to provision resources in.
+    - `cloudflare`: The Cloudflare account you want to provision resources in.
 - `resources`: a list of resources to provision.
 The items should be according to the `provider`:
     - `aws`: Same as described in the [Manage AWS resources via App-Interface](#manage-aws-resources-via-app-interface-openshiftnamespace-1yml-using-terraform) section, without `account`.
+    - `cloudflare`: Same as described in the [Manage Cloudflare resources via App-Interface](#manage-cloudflare-resources-via-app-interface-openshiftnamespace-1yml-using-terraform) section, without `account`.

 Notes:
 * Manual changes to external resources will be overridden by App-Interface in each run.